mazwat/mazwat.github.io/arduino-lm.md

 - **Controlling**- adjusting an *actuator* based in response to the measurement from the *sensor*
 - **Actuating**- manipulates something to cause an action

 A common example of this is the humble toilet.
-The sensor is the ball cock or float in the cistern that measures the level of the water.
-If the water is too low it will open the valve.
-The valve is the actuator as it responds to a measurement, for example the height of the water and responds accordingly.
+The sensor is the ballcock or float in the cistern that measures the level of the water.
+If the water is too low it will open the valve to allow more water into the cistern.
+The valve is the actuator as it responds to a measurement, in this case the height of the water and responds accordingly.
 The controller is a small screw that allows the user to adjust the height that the  sensor reaches before opening the valve.

 <iframe width="100%" height="400" src="https://www.youtube.com/embed/v_kMOMYq0MU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>